-A final certificate must be issued by council after the final inspection before commission and use of the OSSM system can occur.
+A final certificate must be issued by Council after the final inspection before commission and use of the OSSM system can occur.

-It is offence under the Plumbing and Drainage Act not to provide certificates and plans to the regulator or owner.
+It is offence under the Plumbing and Drainage Act not to provide certificates and plans to the regulator or owner or not to provide certificates and plans within the required period.

-Important Note: if an approval to install has nominated conditions for example fencing land application areas, signage, diversion swales, buffer plantings these must be completed at the final inspection.
+Important Note: if an approval to install has nominated conditions for example fencing land application areas, signage, diversion swales or buffer plantings these must be completed at the final inspection.

-Operation and Maintenance Manual
+9.4 Operation and Maintenance Manual

-It is the responsibility of the installer to prepare a final Operation and Maintenance (O&M) Manual for the owner.
+It is the responsibility of the installer to prepare an Operation and Maintenance (O&M) Manual for the owner.